jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 });
 ```

-We’re back to our 'Created a few seconds ago' output, but we know
+We’re back to our ‘Created a few seconds ago’ output, but we know
 everything’s bound together properly now.
 It’s time to make this clock
 tick.